Portugal City Travel Guide: Porto

 The official city card that offers free admissions and discounts!

 Around 19 daily flights to Lisbon from Francisco Sá Carniero airport, 20 km NW of city.
-Porto Metro Line E connects to the airport and there is also the AreoBus to Avenida dos Aliados in the centre of Porto.
+Porto Metro Line E connects to the airport and there is also the AreoBus to Avenida dos Aliados in the centre of Porto, plus plenty of taxis.

-InterCity trains start from Campanha Station 2km east of the centre.
+InterCity trains start from Campanha Station, 2km east of the centre of Porto.

 From Lisbon take the A1 highway north - 304km.